felixscherz/obsidian-tag-fuzzy-finder/README.md

 - **Obsidian Desktop Only**: The plugin currently works on Obsidian Desktop
 - **Performance**: With very large vaults (10,000+ unique tags), there may be slight delays in tag collection
 - **Search Integration**: Relies on Obsidian's native tag search syntax (`tag:#tagname`)

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests on GitHub.

-## License

-MIT

-## Troubleshooting

-### No tags are showing up

-1. Check that your vault actually has tags in it
-2. Tags can be in:
-   - YAML frontmatter: `tags: [tag1, tag2]` or `tags: tag1, tag2`
-   - Inline tags in content: `#tag-name`
-3. Try refreshing Obsidian or reopening the plugin

-### Search isn't opening after selecting a tag

-- Ensure you have the search core plugin enabled in Obsidian
-- Try manually opening the search pane (Cmd+Shift+F / Ctrl+Shift+F) first, then try the fuzzy finder again

-### Performance is slow

-- If your vault has thousands of tags, the initial collection may take a moment
-- Subsequent searches use cached results and should be fast
-- Try closing and reopening the modal if performance seems degraded

-## Roadmap

-Potential future enhancements:

-- Hierarchical tag visualization and filtering
-- Tag frequency statistics
-- Multiple tag selection and combined searches
-- Tag sorting options
-- Custom tag display formatting
-- Tag creation from the modal

-## Support

-For issues, questions, or feature requests, please open an issue on the GitHub repository.